mcavs/JMEEP_paper/README.md

 14. Summarize the results in plots [plot.R](https://github.com/mcavs/JMEEP_paper/blob/main/plot.R)
 15. Conduct the statistical hypothesis tests on the results [test.R](https://github.com/mcavs/JMEEP_paper/blob/main/test.R)

-The steps above can be runned simply as in [RunAll.R](https://github.com/mcavs/JMEEP_paper/blob/main/RunAll.R)
+The steps above can be run simply as in [RunAll.R](https://github.com/mcavs/JMEEP_paper/blob/main/RunAll.R)

 ## Data
 We used the Open University Learning Analytics dataset - information about 22 courses, 32,593 students, their assessment results, and logs of their interactions with the virtual learning environment.
 It is collected in the Open University from 2013 and 2014.
 We used the dataset for a STEM course, named `DDD` in the original data source, conducted in 2013 and 2014 with 2,283 students.
 It consists of 42 numeric predictors show the number of clicks in corresponding week given in the following table.
 The target is a binary variable `final_result` consisting of `pass` and `fail`.